kostyamikhaylov/CourseProject-Game/README.md

 Current aims:
 1) It seems I do not have time... not sure if I'll be able to implement the whole game

+//18.05
+Progress:
+1) I DID IT!!! (see MyGame directory)

+Current aims:
+1) see MyGame directory